Bullet for Narcissus

 Other releases - none

 From the moment I first read this extraordinarily provocative title, I strongly suspected that it might have something to do with former U.S. President Donald Trump, who has very often been described as an extremely narcissistic personality.
 Sure enough, that turns out to be the case.
-It's sung from the imagined perspective of a Secret Service agent who grudgingly accepts that he may have to " take a bullet" for a despicable, power-mad politician.
+It's sung from the imagined perspective of a Secret Service agent who grudgingly accepts that he or she may have to " take a bullet" for a despicable, power-mad politician.

 It probably goes without saying how dismayed the Boys are about Trump, whom they have lumped with Vladimir Putin (another public figure they're known to despise, as evidenced by their song "Living in the Past," among other public pronouncements) as "ghastly supposed strongmen" informed by "stupidity and hostility."
 Trump in particular has often been described in the media—by his opponents, of course—as a "narcissistic" personality who, as the song puts it, "only cares for number one" (that is, himself).
 References in the lyrics to people believing he's "heaven-sent," to his being "mean," to "accusations he denies," to his running make-up, and to how he "fakes reality" all leave little doubt as to the target of these barbs.
 (Trump used to host a "reality" TV show, after all.)